 The MTQ plans to widen A-10 to six lanes (from four); this project would extend from EXIT 9 east to EXIT 11 (A-30).
 Construction of the C$50 million project is slated to begin after 2010.

 In February 2007, the Agence Metropolitaine de Transport (AMT) formally unveiled plans for a light rail transit (LRT) system that would run within the existing right-of-way of the current A-10 busway.
 Two stations (Chevrier and Panama) would be built along A-10.
-The light rail would continue to Montreal across a new bridge over the St. Lawrence River and the existing Champlain Bridge Ice Control Structure (Estacade), and thence along the Bonaventure Autoroute (A-10) to downtown.
-Construction of the C$1.0 billion project is scheduled to begin in 2008 and slated for completion in 2012.
+The original plan was to have the light rail continue to Montreal across a new bridge over the St. Lawrence River and the existing Champlain Bridge Ice Control Structure (Estacade), but the project was shelved because of its C$1.0 billion price tag.
+More recent discussions have focused on incorporating light rail plans into a proposed replacement for the Champlain Bridge, which would carry eight to ten lanes for vehicular traffic and two tracks for light rail.
+Construction of the new span, which would cost an estimated C$1.5 billion, likely would not begin before 2020.

 A LINK EAST OF SHERBROOKE: As conceived in the early 1970's, the "Eastern Townships Autoroute Extension" may have been planned at least as far east as A-73 near St.-Georges.
 During the early 1980's, A-10 was extended east along a newly built section of A-55 around Sherbrooke, and in the late 1980's and early 1990's, a stub of A-10 east of A-55 was built to QC 112 in Ascot Corner, just east of Sherbrooke.
 Nevertheless, the future of A-10 remained in doubt.